 Gaga is an artist who reaches and influences international audiences, she has been a powerful voice for mental wellness and suicide prevention since founding the Born This Way Foundation in 2012.
 She has long been vocal about her personal journey with mental health, living with PTSD as a sexual assault survivor.
 Gaga shares her story to let others know they are not alone and these conditions affect all kinds of people.

 Mental health is a growing concern across the United States, especially among young people.
-The op-ed cites a statistic that notes suicide as the second leading cause of death globally among 15- to 29-year-olds.
+The op-ed cites a statistic that notes suicide as the second leading cause of death globally among 15- to 29-year-olds (suicide has since fallen to the fourth leading cause of death in that age range, per the WHO).

 Despite the universal nature of mental health issues, there still seems to be a barrier to talking openly about them.
 One in four people worldwide will be affected by mental health conditions at some point in their lifetime, and they will most likely suffer in silence.
 According to Gaga and Adhanom, this is because without adequate education or resources these individuals are silenced by shame within their families and communities, one that indirectly tells those suffering from mental illness they are somehow responsible.